neeveresearch/nvx-perf/README.md

 Detailed documentation for each module can be found in the [Perf Wiki](https://github.com/neeveresearch/nvx-perf/wiki).

+## Releases

+This section describes released distributions available for download.
+If you only want to run benchmarks using pre-built distributions, this section has everything you need.
+If you want to build from source, skip to the [Build](#build) section.

-## Versioning
+### Versioning
 A Perf release is published for each released version of the X Platform (starting with X 3.16.14).
 The published release has the same version as corresponding platform release.

-## Distribution Naming
+### Distribution Naming
 The distribution is named as follows:

 `nvx-perf-dist-{version}-{arch}.tar.gz` (Linux and macOS)